khanonjs/khanon.js-tutorials/01-blank-project/README.md

 # Overview
-Start a project from scratch
+Starts a project from scratch with minimum codebase.

+This tutorial is found [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/01-blank-project).

 ## Project structure